johnbywater/quantdsl/README.md

 To avoid disturbing your system's site packages, it is recommended to install *Quant DSL* into a new virtual Python environment, using [Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-*Quant DSl* depends on NumPy and SciPy.
+*Quant DSL* depends on NumPy and SciPy.
 On Linux systems these should be automatically installed as dependencies.
+If you don't want to build the binaries, you can just install the system packages and create a virtual environment that uses system site packages (`--system-site-packages`).

 (Windows users may not be able to install NumPy and SciPy because they do not have a compiler installed.
 If so, one solution would be to install the [PythonXY](https://code.google.com/p/pythonxy/wiki/Downloads?tm=2) distribution of Python, so that you have NumPy and SciPy, and then create a virtual environment with the `--system-site-packages` option of `virtualenv` so that NumPy and SciPy will be available in your virtual environment.
 (If you are using PythonXY v2.6, you will need to install virtualenv with the `easy_install` program that comes with PythonXY.)
-If you get bogged down, the simpler alternative is to install *Quant DSL* directly into your PythonXY installation, using `pip install quantdsl` or `easy_install quantdsl` if Pip is not available.)
+If you get bogged down, the simpler alternative is to install *Quant DSL* directly into your PythonXY installation, using `pip install quantdsl` or `easy_install quantdsl` if `pip` is not available.)

 Overview of the Language